 On March 12, art and design students installed work in Wichita State's McKnight Art Center for an event that never happened.

 Traditionally, Emerging Artists is an annual showcase of work by many of the best students in the School of Art, Design and Creative Industries.
-It is hosted by the Art & Design Advocates, a patron group that raises money for the school.
+The Art & Design Advocates, a patron group that raises money for the school, hosts the event.
 The group planned to disburse $1,750 in prize money, thanks to the sponsorship of Celebrity Cruises.

-Though the March 14 event was cancelled due to safety concerns around the novel Coronavirus, the group pivoted to a virtual awards ceremony, posted in a video to their Facebook page.
-They asked the event photographer to document the show and photos of each piece are also available on Facebook.
-Many are for sale.
+Though the March 14 event was cancelled due to novel coronavirus concerns, the group pivoted to a virtual awards ceremony, posted in a video to their Facebook page.
+They asked the event photographer to document the show, and photos of each piece are also available on Facebook.
+Many of the works are for sale.